 The American Association of Medical Colleges reports that, on average, applicants to medical school submit applications to 16 schools.
-Since this is only an average, your advisor can help you more accurately create a list that matches your passions and experiences to medical schools.
+Since this is only an average, your pre-med advisor can help you more accurately create a list that matches your passions and experiences with medical schools.
 This will not only increase your chances of success in obtaining admission to medical school, but it will also make sure the schools you apply to are a good fit for your personality and goals.

 9. What other resources are available to help with the application process?

 There are likely other resources available at your university to help you succeed as a medical school applicant.
-Some schools may direct you to MCAT prep courses.
+Some schools may direct you to Blueprint MCAT prep courses.
 Additionally, many schools offer services such as proofreading and interview practice which can drastically improve the quality of your application and therefore your chances of admission.

 Your premedical advisor is a wealth of information, advice, and resources.
 Knowing which questions to ask will help you be equipped to tap into their expertise in both completing the medical school admissions requirements and navigating pre-med life.
 These questions will help you start a conversation with your advisor and make sure you are getting the most important information to be a successful student.